MoneyLion/bitrise-step-aws-secrets-manager/README.md

 ### Authenticating with AWS

-The custom step uses AWS SDK for Go v2 with the default config loader.
+The Step uses AWS SDK for Go v2 with the default config loader.
 This means for authenticating with AWS, you may:

   - Use static AWS credentials via environment variable, e.g. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
   - Use shared configuration files, e.g. `AWS_PROFILE`.